openalea/openalea.rtfd.io/doc/development/guidelines.md

 # return the list of files present in the data dir:
 data = list(files(datadir).iterdir())

-# return the content of the ressource named 'data_fileA.csv':
+# return the content of the resource named 'data_fileA.csv':
 data1 = (files(datadir) / 'data_fileA.csv').read_text()

 # read the content using pandas read_csv reader